-You can install this project off pypi using
+You can install this project into your environment of choice using

 pip install pyee